 The SUS laws were a Victorian piece of legislation allowing the police to pick up a suspected person ‘loitering with intent’.
 Throughout the 1970s, there were growing concerns at the high percentage of black youth being stopped and searched under this law.

 The West Indian/African Association in Deptford was one of many organisations that campaigned to scrap SUS.
 There were meetings between the black community and police liaison officers but nothing ever seemed to be resolved.
-Things weren’t improved by the fact that black police numbers were so low and every so often, evidence would leak out of what we now call ‘institutional racism’.
+Things weren’t improved by the fact that black police numbers were so low.
+Recruitment campaigns intended to redress this didn’t seem to have the desired result for whatever reason.